mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 <!--excerpt-->
 # <span style="color: black;">Introduction</span>
 ## <span style="color: black;">Project overview</span>
-The "checkout" process — where users choose an investment plan and invest their money accordingly — is the final touchpoint before officially becoming an investor on the [company] platform.
+The "checkout" process — where users choose an investment plan and invest their money accordingly — is the final touchpoint before officially becoming an investor on the Fundrise platform.

-At the time of this project, we were preparing to launch the [goal based investment plans](google.com) — a pivot that set the underlying skeleton for what would become [company] today.
+At the time of this project, we were preparing to launch the [goal based investment plans](https://fundrise.com/investments) — a pivot that set the underlying skeleton for what would become Fundrise today.
 I led a redesign effort for the entire checkout flow in preparation for the upcoming launch.
 That meant validating any usability concerns, poor performance signals, and general continuity issues — as well as prototyping and testing a solution that aligns with the updated product and branding guidelines.
 <br>
 <div class="fluidbox-container w-100">
   <a href="../assets/img/posts/04-building-a-better-checkout/04-before-after-payment.png">